ajs20021/jackportfolio/README.md

 ### Participants
 - I used an open source dataset on the experiences of 723 North Carolina teens from different schools around the state.
 - They were 14 years old on average
-- 327 male teens, and 396 female teens
+- 327 male teens and 396 female teens
 - 223 were non-white and 500 were white

 ### Variables and Questionnaires